 Ultimately, choosing a size for your print totally depends on your space and the look you want, so look around and measure the area where you want your poster to hang.

 Now, to hocus-pocus your art print from the digital realm to the physical!
-We compiled a wealth of printing resources that you can access right from your computer, but when it comes to DIY projects like this, we favor shopping local and visiting a nearby print shop.
+We compiled a wealth of printing resources that you can access right from your computer, or you can also print right here in PicMonkey with the PicMonkey Print Shop.
+You can also use a local, brick and mortar print shop.
 Many print shops accept file submissions for printing via email, and make it a lot easier to get ahold of an actual person if questions or problems come up.

 That’s all the DIY-full wisdom we have for you today, folks.
 Happy arting!